vinodsinghjnu/vinodsinghjnu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a post-doctoral researcher in [LarssonLab](https://www.gu.se/en/research/erik-larsson) at the University of Gothenburg.
 I am an interdisciplinary researcher with expertise in computational science.
-Currently, I use data science techniques to study cancer patients’ genomic profiles and develop artificial intelligence-based solutions for cancer patients’ specific clinical decision-making.
+I use data science techniques to study cancer patients’ genomic profiles and develop artificial intelligence-based solutions for cancer patients’ specific clinical decision-making.

 What I do?